gamemann/GitHub-Follow-Bot/README.md

 * **follow** - Whether to follow users or not (should be "True" or "False").
 * **verbose** - Whether to output additional information (should be "True" or "False").

+## FAQ
+**What did you choose Django to use as an interface?**
+While settings could have been configured on the host itself, I wanted an interface that was easily accessible from anywhere.
+The best thing for this would be a webssite in my opinion.
+Most of my experience is with Django which is why I chose that project.

 ## Credits
 * [Christian Deacon](https://github.com/gamemann)